pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 Contradictions fascinate me.
 We spot them all around us: in systems, institutions, and people.
 They settle in quietly, weaving themselves into the stories we live by.
 Left alone, they can last a lifetime.
 And trying to expose them rarely works — as I learned when a friend’s belief in homeopathy quietly collapsed.

 I used to think evidence could unravel a contradiction — that it was like a knot waiting for reason to untangle it.
-This changed when I saw my friend let go of her belief; on her own, not because someone argued her out of it.
+This changed when I saw my friend let go of her belief.
+On her own, not because someone argued her out of it.
 For all I know, none of our brief discussions changed much of her opinion.

 She’d always supported science.
 She trusted research, followed evidence, defended vaccines.
 And yet, for years, she also believed in homeopathy — despite the broad scientific consensus against it.